LuanComputacao/Vbdocker/.github/ISSUE_TEMPLATE.md

-Before create the issues:
+Before creating the issues:
 [ ] You are running a compatible Vagrant, VirtualBox
-[ ] You are running a stable Debian 9.4 Docker in the Linux [ ] You realy know what is happening
+[ ] You are running a stable Debian 9.4 Docker in the Linux [ ] You really know what is happening

 **What?**